seligmar/leslie-knope-2020/README.md

 `rails s -p 3001`

-You will also need to request both ProPublica and Google API keys.
+You will also need to request a Google API key to include a Google Map.

 To include the Google Map functionality, you will need to aquire a Google API key and create a file to gitnore.
 Informaiton about how to do so is available here: